graysonlee123/radoise-server/README.md

 Note: The `--network host` flag is needed for the container to access MPD on localhost.

+## Changes

+See the [commit history](https://github.com/graysonlee123/radoise-server/commits/main) for recent changes and updates.

 ## Dependencies

 - `github.com/fhs/gompd/v2` - MPD client library for Go